shopsmart/clojure-navigation/README.md

-# clojure-navigation #

-Clojure-navigation contains utilities for navigating data and injecting behavior around lines of code in a block.
-The primary intent is to make it easy to inspect and transform large data structures from the REPL.

-## Mount a data structure and navigate it with filesystem-like commands.
+# Mount a data structure and navigate it with filesystem-like commands.

 * Each appropriate command pretty-prints the first 20 rows of the current data structure.
 * Data structure listings are automatically paged so you're less likely to blow up your REPL